mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 User { id: 1, gitHubUsername: 'mosh' }
 ```

 So, two seconds after, we *read a user from database* and here's our *user* object, beautiful.
+Now, we can simply the code, we can get rid of the constant, and chain *then* to what we get from *getUser* function